ehlesp/smallab-k8s-pve-guide/G042 - System update 01 ~ Considerations.md

 The first three layers are, from the software point of view, independent from each other.
 The apps deployed in the K3s Kubernetes cluster are only dependant on the cluster itself, but some of them are only compatible with concrete versions of the Kubernetes engine.
 Those particular cases makes the update of the K3s software more tricky than with the rest of layers identified in the system.

 Something else is the UrBackup software, since both the server and the client software have (or can have) dependencies installed in the VMs where they run.
-Therefore, it will be better to handle the update of the UrBackup software together with the update of the Debian system in the VMs.
+Therefore, it is better to handle the update of the UrBackup software together with the update of the Debian system in the VMs.

 ## How to update.
 Update procedures